 The Healthy Food Standards for State Government provides a basic description of standards developed to comply with 29 V.S.A. § 160c.

-The Healthy Food Standards Implementation Guide offers suggestions regarding the various options for implementation and some tips from the field.
+Implementing Vermont's Healthy Food Standards offers suggestions regarding the various options for implementation and some tips from the field.

 The Healthy Eating Guidelines for Worksites offers suggestions for food options at workplace gatherings that can promote healthier food choices by following the recommendations put forth by the Dietary Guidelines for Americans.